 Individuals are committed to the Department of Human Services and admitted to the Utah State Hospital Forensic Facility through the District Courts in the State of Utah.
 Individuals are admitted under the status of Not Competent to Proceed, Guilty and Mentally Ill and Not Guilty by Reason of Insanity.

-State agencies, the general public, and USH employees may reserve and use the facilities such as the amphitheater, orchard for photos, fish pond / pavilion, and campground.
+State agencies, the general public, and USH employees may reserve and use the facilities such as the amphitheater and grounds/orchards for photos.
 Persons / agencies desiring to use any of the facilities may make a request by contacting Samantha Metcalf at 801-344-4740.
 Donations required.

 Each patient makes up a list of what they would like for Christmas and the sponsor purchases some or all of those items, wraps each present and delivers them to the hospital.